Robert B. Asher: Return to politics

 Asher and Castor again found themselves at odds with each other over the 2007 Montgomery County Commissioners race.
 After a contentious race for the nomination, Castor and incumbent Jim Matthews were selected as nominees.
 Castor refused to accept money from Asher.
 As a result, Matthews organized his own campaign fund to which Asher contributed.
 This support let to criticism of Matthews by Republicans, Democrats and his own running mate, Castor.
 All Montgomery County Republican politics is affected by the civil war which still rages with the factions being headed by Asher on the one side, and first long time GOP County Chair Frank Bartle and now former DA and current Commissioner Bruce Castor on the other.
 In a move reminiscent of 1991, Asher-backed County Commissioner Jim Matthews made a power sharing pact with (again) Democrat Joe Hoeffel to block Commissioner Castor from power.

 Asher again became a campaign story when ABC News ran stories highlighting supporters of presidential candidate Rudy Giuliani who had past legal problems.

 Despite the controversy, Asher has commented he has paid his debt to society following his conviction and has supported a number of Republican candidates over the years.
 He went on to chair Tom Corbett's successful campaign for governor in 2010.

+Asher was slated to be a fake elector submitted to the United States Congress in order to overturn the 2020 United States presidential election in favor of Donald Trump, but was replaced before the failed scheme took place.